Frequently Asked Questions

 When are kittens available to be reserved by a buyer?

-I post informaton and pictures on the kittens when they are two to three weeks old.
-If you are wanting or see a kitten at that time I ask that you send me an email with a little bit of information about your family, pets, etc., my husband and I like to know where our kittens are going to live.
-I will also post pictures of the kittens when they are 7-8 weeks old.
+I post informaton on the kittens when they are two weeks old.
+If you are wanting a kitten I ask that you send me an email with a little bit of information about your family, pets, etc. I will post pictures of the kittens when they are 7-8 weeks old.

 What is required to reserve a kitten?

 Kittens are reserved with a $300 deposit, deposits and payments are non-refundable.
 The deposit is credited toward the price of the kitten.
 We accept PayPal for deposits only; PayPal is linked on the last tab of our website.
 Deposits must be received before a kitten is considered reserved.
 When picking up your kitten the remaining balance is due in "Cash Only", we will accept no other forms of payment at that time.

-PLEASE NOTE: Once a buyer has selected a kitten their deposit is not transferable and does not roll over to another kitten, time, litter or day.
-We expect buyers to pick-up their kitten on the specified weekend day, be it Saturday or Sunday, for their kittens pick-up, if you have other plans on that weekend day and cannot pick-up your kitten please do not send us a request to reserve the kitten or another day and time, we expect buyers to pick-up their kitten on the scheduled weekend day they specified.
+PLEASE NOTE: Once a buyer has selected a kitten their deposit is not transferable and does not roll over to another kitten, time, day or litter.
+We expect buyers to pick-up their kitten on the specified weekend posted either Saturday or Sunday and the time that was agreed upon when reserving your kitten.
+If the buyer cannot pick-up their kitten on the posted weekend, please DO NOT send us a request to reserve the kitten or to pickup their kitten on another day and time.
+We expect buyers to pick-up their kitten on the scheduled weekend day and time they specified.
 If the buyer does not pick-up their kitten on their scheduled appointment day and basically "stands us up or can't make it" the buyer will forfeit their deposit and the kitten will be made available and for sale to another buyer, no exceptions!

 May we come see your kittens and visit your home?